taimoorsattar7/taimoorsattar.dev/src/pages/blogs/how-to-become-web-developer.md

 ---
-title: How to become web developer
+title: How to become a web developer in 2021
 description: To learn about web development in 2021, you have to understand what makes up the websites.
 date: 2021-01-10T18:23:06.800Z